okpalaChidiebere/react-native-sunshine-app/README.md

 # Sunshine!

-This is the repository for the weather app that i leanerd from [Developing Android Apps](https://www.udacity.com/course/new-android-fundamentals--ud851) course at Udacity.
+This is the repository for the weather app that i learned from [Developing Android Apps](https://www.udacity.com/course/new-android-fundamentals--ud851) course at Udacity.
 I basically remade that same app but this time with [react-native](https://reactnative.dev/docs/components-and-apis) and then using [Expo APIs](https://docs.expo.dev/versions/latest/) where needed.

 Expo is a service that makes just about everything involving React Native a whole lot easier.
-With Expo, use Expo managed workflow or bare minimum app(with the `/ios` and `/android` folder exposed to you).
+With Expo, use Expo managed workflow or bare minimum app(with the `/ios` and `/android` folder exposed to you.
+Usually end up deleting the pre build folders though so that eas can do it themselves.
+But it is a nice option to have!).
 I prefer to use the bare minimum expo app because it give me the ability to write [native-modules](https://reactnative.dev/docs/native-modules-intro) for ios and android when needed.
+Although i prefer to use [expo modules](https://docs.expo.dev/modules/get-started/#creating-the-local-expo-module).
 And much like Create React App, using Expo with Create React Native App lets us get an application up and running with almost no configuration.
-You NEED to install Expo client app for [Android](https://play.google.com/store/apps/details?id=host.exp.exponent) or [iOS](https://apps.apple.com/us/app/expo-client/id982107779).
-With Bare workflow, when running the app outside expo client, you will may to set some manual configurations in native code in info.plist for ios or AndroidManifest.xml for android to get your app work properly.
-Keep an eye on this.
+You can to install Expo Go app for [Android](https://play.google.com/store/apps/details?id=host.exp.exponent) or [iOS](https://apps.apple.com/us/app/expo-client/id982107779) to run project but its limited to projects using only Expo supported libraries.
+With Bare workflow, I prefer to use Exp dev client to run my app.
+This is because i can use libraries that expo do not support with Expo and test them on real devices.

-To create a react-native app with already predefined expo configurations necessary for your react native app to be able to use Expo SDKs, run `npx create-expo-app --template` and then choose "minimal bare workflow; expo prebuild" over the other expo templates.
-Of Course you need to have Node Package Manager already configured in your system
+To create a react-native app with already predefined expo configurations necessary for your react native app to be able to use Expo SDKs, run `npx create-expo-app@latest --template` and then choose "minimal bare workflow; expo prebuild" over the other expo templates.
+Of Course you need to have Node Package Manager already configured in your system.

-To run your app in Android simulator run `npx expo run android` and for iOS run `npx expo run ios`.
-Make sure you have configured your environment following this [link](https://reactnative.dev/docs/environment-setup)
+To build and run your app with the prebuild on device (Device must be connected to laptop; adb for android; for ios you will see it in the finder) or simulator run `npx expo run android` and for iOS run `npx expo run ios`.
+This comes in handy if you don't want to wait for Expo EAS build to see potential build error.
+Make sure you have configured your environment following this [link](https://reactnative.dev/docs/environment-setup).
+The changes you have in your app.json will be used in generating the prebuild folder for ios and android respectively

+I prefer to use Expo dev client but you will have to build locally the app with EAS and all `app.json` configs being applied then install the app on the device during development of the app to test features

 To start your app `npx expo start`.
-The you can switch between development build or Expo Go.
-I prefer to to use development build
+Then you can switch between development build or Expo Go.
+I prefer to to use development build if you have `expo-dev-client` installed in project

 NOTE: when setting up your environment to use Android emulator, sometimes the latest version of JAVA may not have been supported by expo or react-native.
 So you will have to downgrade your JAVA version. run `java -version` to see your Java version.
-I had to downgradre from 16.1.1 to 11.0.11 using [sdkman](https://sdkman.io/) i could do that easily.
+I had to downgrade from 16.1.1 to 11.0.11 using [sdkman](https://sdkman.io/) i could do that easily.
 Look at tutorial [here](https://www.youtube.com/watch?v=043tTKcmk2c)

 By default, the Bare minimal workflow from expo is in Javascript.
 To add [Typescript](https://docs.expo.dev/guides/typescript/#in-an-existing-project) to the app, convert `App.js` to `App.tsx` by running `mv App.js App.tsx`.
 Then run `npx expo start`.
 This command will detect that there is an typescript configuration file and will ask that it install all typescript dependencies necessary to add typescript to your project.
 Select 'Yes' then i will complete all the configuration. **Note:** After upgrade, you may have to add resolutions to your package.json to avoid typescript complaining about classes like: